It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 No one in the political class has even tried to refute Mr. Ryan's arguments, though he made them directly to the president and his allies, no doubt because they are irrefutable.

-We had it, I think we aired him last Friday after the Thursday.
+Cookie, see if you get Paul Ryan, we had it, I think we aired him last Friday after the Thursday.

-There were two of them if I recall.
+There were two of them, if I recall.

-He was talking right to the press.
+He was talking right to the president.

 Because the journal is right.